A Modified Suspension-Balance Model for Deformable Particle Suspensions: Application to Blood Flows with Cell-Free Layer: Introduction

 Suspension flows of non-Brownian or non-colloidal particles have incited much interest in the past decades.
 Suspensions arise in many applications, including blood flow, food processing, pharmaceuticals, and detergents~\cite{rao1977,goldsmith1968,kulshreshtha2010}.
 In non-colloidal suspension flows, the radii of the suspended particles are typically larger than one micron and the effect of thermal fluctuation is negligible.
 Even without colloidal effects, these flows can be difficult to model for a number of reasons including inherent nonlinearity, multi-body interactions, particle polydispersity, fluid-particle interactions, and non-Newtonian suspending fluids~\cite{mueller2010,stickel2005,gillissen2018}.

 In concentrated particle suspensions, one unique rheological aspect lies in the presence of particle stress in addition to the fluid stress generated by the disturbance and interactions of suspended particles, as elegantly conceptualized and deduced by Batchelor~\cite{batchelor}.
-The presence of particle stress can lead to particle cross-stream migration, where particles in suspension irreversibly migrate across the streamlines to preferred locations determined by inertia or gradients in viscosity, concentration, and shear rate~\cite{Leigh1987a, Leigh1987b}.
-For example, for particle suspension flow through a channel, there is a cross-channel migration of particles from the high-shear regions near the walls to low-shear-rate regions near the centerline.
-The particles also move from high viscosity and high concentration regions to low viscosity and low concentration ones.
+The presence of particle stress can lead to particle cross-stream migration, where particles in suspension irreversibly migrate across the streamlines to preferred locations determined by gradients in viscosity, concentration, and shear rate~\cite{phillips1992,Leigh1987a, Leigh1987b}.
+For non-dilute particle suspension flow through a channel, particles at the high-shear regions generally tend to migrate to low-shear-rate regions, while particle inertia~\cite{segre1962behaviour}, particle-wall interaction~\cite{liu2019}, particle rigidity~\cite{kumar2012ms} and other effects~\cite{tahiri2013,audemar2022,gou2023}, all play important roles to alter the particle migration dynamics.